Pigment Yellow 97: Production

-Pigment Yellow 97 is widely used as a yellow colorant, and is classified as an arylide yellow.
-It is distinguished by the presence of a sulfonylaminophenyl group, which renders the material particularly insoluble (resistant to migration).
 It is derived from two fairly complicated precursors.
 The acetoacetanilide component is made from 2,5-dimethoxy-4-chloroaniline.
 The azo component is made from a dimethoxyaniline with the sulfonylaminophenyl substituent.
 The compound is obtained via acetoacetylation of o-tolidine using diketene.
 The resulting bisacetoacetylated compound is coupled with two equiv of the diazonium salt obtained from 2,4-dichloroaniline.
-Although it is often depicted as an azo compound, X-ray crystallography shows that the molecule exists as a hydrazone.